alessonjrt/alessonjrt/README.md

 # Alesson's Developer Profile 👨‍💻

-Hello there! 👋 I'm Alesson, a Flutter developer with over a year and a half of experience.
+Hello there! 👋 I'm Alesson, a Flutter developer with over a two years of experience.
 I'm passionate about creating mobile applications and exploring the world of technology.

 ## About Me
 - 💼 Currently working at **Beatscode**, a sports technology (sportech) company.